Cardinals vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .278 with a home run, four walks and three RBI.
+- Soto has picked up at least one hit in four games in a row.
+During his last five outings he is batting .278 with a home run, five walks and two RBI.

 Soto Recent Games